The Thomas Pages homepage

 1 Corinthians 10:16-17.

-This emphasis on unity among believers, because they together are one as Christ is one, is based on the representative nature of Christ's gathered congregation.
-It is meant to represent Him.
-Therefore in Corinth, attitudes among the believers which degraded the practice of this unity ("divisions") negated the reality of their celebration.
+on unity among believers (because they-together are one as Christ is one) is based on the representative nature of Christ's gathered congregation.
+It – the local congregation bound together in the love of God – is collectively to represent Him.

 "wait for one another ...lest you come together to be condemned [by God]."

-In other words, the picture here is not of individual celebrants receiving the sacrament from ministering clergy.
 Rather, it is a group celebration of the Redeemer's redemptive act on behalf of all, by which the celebrants share and are part of each other's spiritual identity and welfare.
-Less than this is not the Lord's Supper in His sight.

-This act is simply Christ's congregation corporately expressing its essential shared identity in Him as His Church as a consequence of His atonement.
+This holy act is simply Christ's congregation corporately expressing its essential shared identity in Him as His Church as a consequence of His atonement.
 Therefore, the attitude of the participants toward each other has a decisive effect on whether that celebration is recognized by God as the 'Table of the Lord'.
 Only seeing each other as co-inheritors in Christ and so 'one body', Christ's Body on earth, allows the spiritual dynamic of this celebration to be true, or it is false.

 The spiritual inclusivity of this corporate/shared event declares our mutual identity, and calls us to account in practice regarding the goal in this present world of our holy redemption in Christ, namely – a unity no less than that of God Himself.
 As the Lord Himself expressed it in His prayer to our Father –

-Christ's prayer for us: "I do not ask for these only [the apostles], but also for those who will believe in Me through their word, that they may all be one, just as You, Father, are in Me, and I in You, that they also may be in Us, so that the world may believe that you have sent Me.
+Christ's prayer for us: "I do not ask for these only [the eleven apostles], but also for those who will believe in Me through their word, that they may all be one, just as You, Father, are in Me, and I in You, that they also may be in Us, so that the world may believe that You have sent Me.

-The glory that You have given Me I have given to them, that they may be one even as We are one,
+The glory that You have given Me I have given to them, that they may be one even as We are one, I in them and You in Me,

-so that the world may know that You sent Me and loved them even as You loved Me
+that they may become perfectly one, so that the world may know that You sent Me and loved them even as You loved Me

 ."